Get to know HAL

 HAL is primarily designed to rehabilitate individuals currently living with neurological and musculoskeletal conditions such as Stroke, Multiple Sclerosis or Spinal Cord Injury.

-Wearing of HAL leads to a fusion of “man”, “robot” and “information”.
+Wearing the HAL exoskeleton leads to a fusion of “man”, “robot” and “information”.
 HAL assists a physically challenged person to move, enabling him or her to perform more motions and exert more strength than previously possible.

 In accordance with the recognised motions, HAL distributes power to the exoskeleton, providing the wearer with the required assistance to complete the action as normal.